e-gineering/get-jwt/README.md

   - Open the Authentication tab in the left sidebar
   - Click **Add a platform**
   - Choose **Mobile and desktop applications**
-  - Under **Custom redirect URIs**, enter `http://localhost` to allow Azure to redirect back to the random port opened by get-jwt locally.
+  - Under **Custom redirect URIs**, enter `http://localhost` to allow Azure to redirect back to the random port opened by get-jwt locally
 2. Enable **Allow public client flows**
   - Remain on the same Authentication tab
   - Under **Advanced settings** at the bottom, toggle the slider for **Allow public client flows** to `Yes`